Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological

-\section{Structure of Chiral $SU(2)_k$ Wess-Zumino-Witten CFTs}
+\section{Structure of Chiral $\rm{SU}(2)_k$ Wess-Zumino-Witten CFTs}

-The Hilbert space of a chiral $SU(2)_k$ WZW theory consists of $k+1$ primary states and their descendants under the actions of elements of an affine $SU(2)$ current algebra.
-Each primary state and its descendants comprise a separate topological sector of the theory.
-Each descendant of a primary state has a particular level associated to it based on the elements of the current algebra used to specify the state.
+The CFTs we will encounter in the entanglement spectra we look at in this work are chiral $\rm{SU}(2)_k$ WZW CFTs.~\cite{Knizhnik1984} The Hilbert space of such a CFT consists of $k+1$ primary states and their descendants under the actions of elements of an affine $\rm{SU}(2)$ current algebra.
+Each primary state and its (affine) descendants comprise a separate topological sector of the theory.
+Each descendant of a primary state has a particular (descendant) level associated to it based on the elements of the current algebra used to specify the state.
 The descendant states, ordered by increasing level above the primary state, form ``conformal towers" for each topological sector of the theory.

-For $SU(2)_k$, we can denote each of the $k+1$ primary states by its global $SU(2)$ spin quantum number $j$, with the notation $|j=i/2\rangle$ for some integer $i = 0,\ldots,k$.
-The state $|j\rangle$ takes the form of the $(2j+1)$-dimensional spin-$j$ representation of $SU(2)$.
-The descendant states in the conformal tower also obey the global $SU(2)$ symmetry, and we can therefore view all of them as $SU(2)$ multiplets of various dimensions.
+We can denote each of the $k+1$ primary states of $\rm{SU}(2)_k$ by its global $\rm{SU}(2)$ spin quantum number $j$, with the notation $|j=i/2\rangle$ for some integer $i = 0,\ldots,k$.
+The state $|j\rangle$ takes the form of the $(2j+1)$-dimensional spin-$j$ representation of global $\rm{SU}(2)$ (with $j^z$ ranging from $-j$ to $+j$ in integral increments in the usual way).
+The descendant states in the conformal tower also obey the global $\rm{SU}(2)$ symmetry, and we can therefore view all of them as $\rm{SU}(2)$ multiplets of various dimensions.
 The pattern of multiplicities of these multiplets is characteristic of the theory.
-This structure is illustrated for the chiral $SU(2)_1$ WZW theory in Fig.~\ref{fig:baueretalplot}.
-In the $SU(2)_1$ theory, there are two topological sectors, corresponding to $|j=0\rangle$ and $|j=1/2\rangle$ primary states, which are often referred to as the integer and half-integer sectors, respectively.
+In the $\rm{SU}(2)_1$ theory, the two topological sectors, which correspond to $|j=0\rangle$ and $|j=1/2\rangle$ primary states (of the affine current algebra), are often referred to as the integer and half-integer sectors, respectively.
+This structure is illustrated for the chiral $\rm{SU}(2)_1$ WZW CFT in Fig.~\ref{fig:baueretalplot}.

-Our analysis will be done in a spatially circular geometry with fixed time coordinate, in which we take the affine $SU(2)$ currents $J^a(x)$ (where $a = 1,2,3$ is the index of the generator in the adjoint representation of $SU(2)$) to be periodic in the spatial coordinate $x$ around the circle: $J^a(x) = J^a(x+\ell)$, where $\ell$ is the circumference of the circle.
+Our analysis will be done in a spatially circular geometry with fixed time coordinate in the CFT, in which we take the affine $\rm{SU}(2)$ currents $J^a(x)$ (where $a = 1,2,3$ is the index of the generator in the adjoint representation of $\rm{SU}(2)$) to be periodic in the spatial coordinate $x$ around the circle: $J^a(x) = J^a(x+\ell)$, where $\ell$ is the circumference of the circle.
 The energy-momentum tensor $T(x)$ of the CFT can be related to the $J^a(x)$ by expressing $T(x)$ in the Sugawara form\cite{Knizhnik1984}